MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-box-to-microsoft-cloud-app-security.md

 robots: noindex,nofollow
 ---
 # Connect Box to Microsoft Cloud App Security
-  This section provides instructions for connecting [!INCLUDE[Adallom](./includes/adallom_md.md)] to your existing Box account using the App Connector APIs.
+  This section provides instructions for connecting Cloud App Security to your existing Box account using the App Connector APIs.

 ## How to connect Box to Cloud App Security

 > [!NOTE]
->  Deploying with an account that is not an Admin account will lead to a failure in the API test and will not allow [!INCLUDE[Adallom](./includes/adallom_md.md)] to scan all of the files in Box.
+>  Deploying with an account that is not an Admin account will lead to a failure in the API test and will not allow Cloud App Security to scan all of the files in Box.
 If this is a problem for you, you can deploy with a Co-Admin that has all of the privileges checked, but the API test will continue to fail and files owned by other admins in Box will not be scanned.

 1. If you restrict application permission access, follow this step.
 Otherwise, skip to step 2.